Johnny Jeter: The Spirit Squad (2006)

-Ohio Valley Wrestling (2007–2008)
+Return to OVW (2007–2008)

 Jeter made his return to OVW on February 14, 2007, by defeating Deuce in a dark match prior to the television tapings.
 In May 2007, Jeter challenged Shawn Spears for the OVW Television Championship, but was unsuccessful.
 In June, he formed a team with Seth Skyfire, before returning to competing in the singles division.
 He challenged Paul Burchill for the OVW Heavyweight Championship in mid-2008, but was unsuccessful.

 Beginning in August, Jeter made numerous appearances in dark matches prior to Raw and SmackDown!.
 He also wrestled at ECW live events.
 Beginning with the October 17, 2007 live event in Manchester, England, Jeter changed his ring name to "Jayden Jeter".
 In June 2008, it was revealed that Jeter had been quietly released from his contract before January 2008.
 In 2019, Jeter clarified that he left WWE on his own terms, rather than being released, after having to overcome the addiction to painkillers.